-The State will update this section with public comments received related to the Action Plan.
-The deadline for public comments is May 1, 2024.
-Anyone who wishes to comment or ask questions about the plan or any DCA resources should email HUDPlanning@dca.ga.gov.
+Participants commented on how they would like future notices of public hearings to be sent through email and directly to stakeholders, consultants, housing authorities, etc. Though the public comment period for the 2024 Annual Action Plan is closed, anyone who wishes to comment or ask questions about the plan or any DCA resources should email HUDPlanning@dca.ga.gov.